KDE/documentation-docs-kdenlive-org/glossary/glossary_built-in.rst

    Stream
       A part of an (encoded) media file containing either video or audio data.
 Use a tool like |ffprobe| to examine media files.

+   Temperature
+   Color Temperature
+      A parameter describing the color of the visible light source.
+It is measured in :term:`Kelvins<kelvin>` (K).
+The range is from 1,000K to 10,000K where lower temperatures are considered "warm", and higher temperatures "cool".
+See this article about |color_temp|.

    Theme
       A set of colors, icons, fonts and other settings to change the appearance of an application or desktop.
 Can be set from :menuselection:`Menu --> Settings --> Color Scheme`.